Erdi88/Erdi88/README.md

 I'm Sondre Erdi Solbakken! 👋

-I am a undergraduatestudent pursuing a Bachelor's degree in Mathematics and Physics at the University of Tromsø (UiT).
+I am a undergraduate student pursuing a Bachelor's degree in Mathematics and Physics at the University of Tromsø (UiT).

 ## Education
 - Bachelor of Mathematics and Physics, University of Tromsø (UiT)